fairudzcalvi/online-disaster-relief-donation-system-3b/Readme.md

 ## Technologies Used
 ### Frontend
-- HTML5 & CSS3 for structure and styling
+- HTML & CSS for structure and styling
 - JavaScript for all the interactive stuff

 ### Backend